scriptclump/open_source_question_answers/wordpress.md

 	Filter hooks: Filter hooks facilitate you to add a content or text at the end of the post.

-=> What are the most interesting and useful features of WordPress?
+**What are the most interesting and useful features of WordPress?**

 These are the features which make WordPress very popular:
 	Easy to install and upgrade
 	In-built SEO engine
 	Free and easy theme selection